-- Closing date to be 2 weeks following despatch of nomination forms
+Closing date to be two weeks following despatch of nomination forms

-- After the closing date, if more nominations are received than there are vacancies a vote will take place.
-The International Membership team will email Ballot Forms to all active RCOG zone/country members.
+2. After the closing date, if more nominations are received than there are vacancies a vote will take place.
+RCOG will email links to the ballot form to all active RCOG zone/country members.

-- Ballot Forms will contain a short summary of all nominees, so members can familiarise themselves with potential candidates.
+A short summary of all candidates will be available on the form so members can familiarise themselves with potential candidates.
+Canvassing is not allowed.

-- Ballot forms must be completed and returned by individual emails allocated to member profiles.
-Ballot forms cannot be forwarded to another person.
+Ballot forms must be completed by the individual to whom it was sent.
+Ballot forms or links must not be forwarded to another person.